 If you’re fed up with diets, nutrition fads, and “wellness” trends, specifically those related to “weight loss” and achieving a certain body type (which is completely socially constructed), you’ve come to the right place.
-In this post, I’ll introduce you to the 10 principles of intuitive eating, to what are the benefits of intuitive eating, and how intuitive eating can help you gain freedom around food and eating.
+In this post, I’ll introduce you to the 10 principles of intuitive eating, what are the benefits of intuitive eating are, and how intuitive eating can help you gain freedom around food and eating.

 When I first started my career as a dietitian, most of the requests I received were for weight loss diet plans.
 So I’d whip out my “flexible” eating plans based on exchange lists, calculate daily calorie needs based on the client’s “healthy” weight, and made a well-distributed meal plan with a week’s worth of meal examples to make everything set and done.
 So what was the problem?

 The problem was that my clients would get temporary results, and then it was back to square one.
 Then they’d get frustrated with themselves for not “succeeding” with the diet, and I’d get frustrated with myself for not being “better” at “diet making”.
 What I didn’t know is that diets failed us both, because diets just don’t work!
 At least, not long term.